JeremyWurbs/mltemplate/_README.md

 ![Package Structure](./resources/package_structure.png)

 The overall component structure of the demo application is shown above.
-To run the demo, you will need to run set up a private Discord server for the frontend, and then run the backend servers to run your application pipeline.
+To run the demo, you will need to set up a private Discord server for the frontend, and then run each of the backend servers in turn.
 The instructions below detail each step.

 ### Set up your front-end deployment